Branch Libraries Reopen, with Limitations

 Book Drop: (located off the parking lot) will be open 24 hours for patrons returning library materials.

 Returned items will be quarantined for up to 72 hours, book drop items will remain on the patron’s library card for 3 days after they have put the item in the book drop.
 During this time, items will remain on your account but you will not be charged fines.

 Donations of books and other materials are not accepted at this time.

 Welcome to the Hazlet library!

 The Hazlet Library is a branch of the vast Monmouth County Library System.
-We lend books, DVDs, magazines and audio books to patrons with a valid library card.
+The library lends books, DVDs, magazines and audio books to patrons with a valid library card.
 In our friendly library, patrons can find quiet reading areas among the stacks, daily newspapers and current periodicals, featured book selections and a cheerful children’s section.
-In response to the community, we have gathered an especially large section of popular books in large print.
+In response to the community.
+There is an especially large section of popular books in large print.

 Find out about scheduled special events at the Hazlet Library and other branches at the Monmouth County Library website.
 These include author talks, films, art shows, musical performances and lectures.
 Subscribe to the Monmouth County Library Newsletter and you won’t miss a thing!

-With your library card you can borrow books, videos, DVDs, CDs, large print books, audiocassettes, circulating magazines, and more!
+With a library card you can borrow books, videos, DVDs, CDs, large print books, audiocassettes, circulating magazines, and more!
 You can also use library computers for Internet access.
 Cardholders can use most of the library’s online electronic resources 24/7 from any location where they have an Internet connection.
 Here’s what you need to know to get a library card.

 Why wait for the current blockbuster?
 Stop by the library frequently and browse our selection of the new release DVDs.